-The Graduate Recruitment Initiative Team (GRIT) began as a grassroots student organization and has grown to encompass 18 graduate programs in the Biological Sciences Division (BSD) and Physical Sciences Division (PSD) at the University of Chicago with over 50 members.
-GRIT is committed to enhancing diversity, inclusion, and equity across the BSD and PSD graduate programs.
+The Graduate Recruitment Initiative Team (GRIT) began as a grassroots student organization and has grown to encompass 18 graduate programs in the Biological Sciences Division (BSD), Physical Sciences Division (PSD), Pritzker School of Molecular Engineering (PME), Department of Psychology, and Medical Scientist Training Program (MSTP) at the University of Chicago with over 50 members.
+GRIT is committed to enhancing diversity, inclusion, and equity across these graduate programs.
 GRIT focuses on three central components: recruitment, retention, and sustainability in order to increase the recruitment and retention of students from marginalized backgrounds.

 GRIT’s involvement with graduate student recruitment spans all parts of the admissions proceedings: pre-admissions, invitation decisions, interview weekend, and subsequent follow up.
 During the pre-admissions stage, GRIT members travel to diversity-focused conferences to recruit prospective students to the University of Chicago.
 GRIT travelers build relationships with potential recruits and connect them with faculty members from programs of interest.
 At UChicago, GRIT partners with faculty to correct implicit bias and hosts pre-interview video conferences with prospective minority recruits.
 During the invitation decision stage, GRIT plays an advisory role in selecting candidates for interviews.
 Over the interview weekend, GRIT hosts diversity panels which discuss university climate, culture, and allows recruits to discuss what UChicago graduate school is really like in an unfiltered setting (no faculty!).
 Recently, GRIT has encouraged admissions committees to drop the GRE requirement, resulting in the momentous decision to make the GRE optional for BSD graduate student applications.